A number of laws in New Hampshire help mothers and fathers take time off for pregnancy, childbirth, adoption, and parenting.

 You don't have to take FMLA leave all at once.
 You can use just a few hours of leave at a time if necessary.
 For instance, you can take a few hours off work for prenatal care, including routine check-ups and doctor visits.
 Or if you have morning sickness, you might need a few hours off in the morning, but be able to go to work by lunchtime.

 Your parenting leave would be part of the 12 weeks of leave per year that you're entitled to take under the FMLA.
-So, if you use seven weeks of FMLA leave during your pregnancy, you'll have five weeks left to use for parenting leave.
+So, if you were pregnant and used seven weeks of FMLA leave during your pregnancy, you'll have five weeks left to use for parenting leave.

 But if you're married to someone who works for the same company, you might have to share your 12 weeks of parental leave with your spouse.
 Under the FMLA, your employer can limit the amount of parental leave both you and your spouse can take to a total of 12 weeks.
 So, if you use six weeks of FMLA parental leave, your spouse would only have six weeks of FMLA leave available to use for parenting.